How to Prioritize Saving During This Crisis

 So on the plus side, it's good news.
 It's not going to be as large as you probably are thinking.
 But on the other side is, yes, you still need a significant amount if you're going to be covering groceries, your rent or your mortgage and then your other essential expenses like utilities and so forth.

 Joe Mecca: Yeah, it's kind of a scary thought because for the longest time, we've been saying, you know, most people can't handle a $400 expense or at least since dollars and then work on getting to a thousand dollars and then work on three to six months.

 And then overnight, everyone needed three to six months.
 And it's, you know, it's kind of scary to think about.

-You may have been plowing a little bit extra money into household projects like I've been.
+You may have been plowing a little bit of extra money into household projects as I've been.
 But, you know, you probably are spending less than you were prior to being quarantined at all.

-So if you have a little bit of extra cushion, this is a good opportunity for you to set that aside.
-And you do that through a few paychecks and suddenly you've got a little bit saved up.
+So if you have a little bit of extra cushion, this is an excellent opportunity for you to set that aside.
+And you do that through a few paychecks, and suddenly you've got a little bit saved up.

-And then it's just a matter of maintaining that habit and carrying that forward so that you can build up that that reserves for, you know, when you do need it.
+And then it's just a matter of maintaining that habit and carrying that forward so that you can build up that reserves for, you know when you do need it.

 Joe Mecca: Yeah, absolutely.
 Well, automation, you know, for me it's transfers because it's mostly in-house from from one account to the other.
 But I've got those set that the day my paycheck arrives, a set amount moves into another account for for whatever savings purpose I have set aside.
 Yeah.